videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.1.x/guide/interactive-live-streaming/integrate-hls/setup-hls-player.md

 }
 ```

 **`Step 2:`** Now let's add the placeholder that will be shown when there is no active HLS.
-For these, we will use the `downstreamUrl` identify if there is an active HLS.
+For these, we will use the `playbackHlsUrl` identify if there is an active HLS.

 ```js
 import 'package:flutter/material.dart';